RauchDavis13/README-maker/output/README.md

 ## Usage

-The user needs to fill out the questions for the fields to populate in the README.md file
+User enters 'node index.js' at the command line, answers a series of questions where a README.md file is created in the /utils folder.
+Open in Preview to see readable README file
 ## License
     This project is licensed under the MIT license

 ## Contributing
-The user can contribute to the repo in attempts to improve the code
+contact me below

 ## Tests